serendipity-zk/starter-hugo-academic/content/publication/Fidder/index.md

 ---
-title: 'Atom: Low-bit Quantization for Efficient and Accurate LLM Serving'
+title: 'Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yilong Zhao
+  - Keisuke Kamahori
-  - Chien-Yu Lin
+  - Yile Gu
   - Kan Zhu
-  - Zihao Ye
-  - Lequn Chen
-  - Size Zheng
-  - Luis Ceze
-  - Arvind Krishnamurthy
-  - Tianqi Chen
   - Baris Kasikci

 bold_author: "Kan Zhu"